zachgrayio/headless-webgpu-playground/README.md

 # headless-webgpu-playground

+Exploring the settings needed to get headless WebGPU working on NVIDIA hardware, and the performance of WebGPU shaders under frameworks like puppeteer and playwright.

 ## Usage

 - `npm run test:puppeteer` - runs the puppeteer tests that will check the `chrome://gpu` page for expected settings, and save a screenshot of the page